Donald DePaolo: Major contributions

 In his early career, DePaolo pioneered the use of samarium and neodymium isotope ratios to constrain the age and chemical evolution of rocks.
-DePaolo and his then advisor Gerald Wasserburg made the first Nd isotope measurements on terrestrial igneous rocks.
+DePaolo and his then-advisor Gerald Wasserburg made the first Nd isotope measurements on terrestrial igneous rocks.
 An important byproduct of this work was the development of epsilon notation (ε), with which initial ^{143}Nd/^{144}Nd values could be distinguished from the chondritic uniform reservoir (CHUR) in parts per ten thousand.
 Key principles of the Nd isotope system were laid out in his 1988 book, Neodymium Isotope Geochemistry: An Introduction.

-DePaolo's work has since led to significant advances in using various isotope systems to constrain rates of metamorphic processes [6], quantify continental weathering and elemental seawater budgets through geologic time and model fluid-rock interactions.
-As principal investigator of the Hawaii Scientific Drilling Project (HSDP), DePaolo and coworkers sampled the flank of Mauna Kea volcano to a depth of several kilometers.
+DePaolo's work has since led to significant advances in using various isotope systems to constrain rates of metamorphic processes, quantify continental weathering and elemental seawater budgets through geologic time, and model fluid-rock interactions.
+As principal investigator of the Hawaii Scientific Drilling Project (HSDP), DePaolo and coworkers sampled the flank of Mauna Kea to a depth of several kilometers.
 Major findings included a determination of the geochemical structure of the Hawaiian mantle plume.
 His recent research provides a framework for understanding the partitioning of stable isotopes during mineral growth, with a focus on isotopes of calcium.